 Medical Services Manager, WorkSafeBC

 Correction: This article has been revised.
-Authors requested the highlighted changes to the following sentence postpublication:
+Authors provided the highlighted revised content, below, postpublication:

 Q: How do I know if my patient’s claim has been accepted?

 A: You can check an injured worker’s claim status by using the claim status tool at https://pvc.online.worksafebc.com or calling the WorkSafeBC Claims call centre at 604 231-8888 or 1 888 967-5377, Monday to Friday, 8 a.m. to 6 p.m.).

 This article is the opinion of WorkSafeBC and has not been peer reviewed by the BCMJ Editorial Board.

 |This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.